makerspet/makerspet.github.io/_posts/2025-04-27-connect-delta-2g-lidar-to-makerspet-esp32-boards.md

 ![3irobotix Delta-2G LiDAR connected to Maker's Pet BDC-30P ESP32 Board](/assets/images/webp/delta-2g_with_bdc-30p_marked_up.webp '3irobotix Delta-2G LiDAR connected to Makers Pet BDC-30P ESP32 Board'){:class="zoom-image"}

-Optionally, put a resistor in series with TX (anything 100 Ohm to 10k, because Delta-2G TX outputs 5V signal, not 3.3V).
+Optionally, put a resistor in series with TX because Delta-2G TX outputs 5V signal, not 3.3V.
+A 100 Ohm to 10k resistor should work.

 Here are more high-resolution photos of the wiring.